mysliwietzflorian/environmental-ui-demo/README.md

 - Browse to `https://localhost` to view the static website.
 (Use HTTPS)
     - **Alternatively**: Use external IP address listed in server CLI to connect from a different device (other PC or mobile device) in the same network (e.g. `192.168.1.10`).

+Currently, this demonstration only works in certain browsers.

 ## Dependencies :children_crossing:

 ### Server